t-alfers/WienerDiffusionModel.jl/README.md

 # DEPRECATED

-As of June 21 2023 the functionality provided by this package has been fully integrated into [SequentialSamplingModels.jl](https://github.com/itsdfish/SequentialSamplingModels.jl).
+> As of June 21 2023 the functionality provided by this package has been fully integrated into [SequentialSamplingModels.jl](https://github.com/itsdfish/SequentialSamplingModels.jl).
 We encourage users to switch to using SequentialSamplingModels.jl for up-to-date functionality and continued support.

-Please note: This repository is kept available for archival purposes and will not receive further updates or bug fixes.
+**Please note: This repository is kept available for archival purposes and will not receive further updates or bug fixes.**

+---

 This package provided basic distribution and sampling (rng) functions (pdf, cdf, rand) for the Wiener Diffusion Model without inter-trial variability.
 It extends on the Distributions.jl API and is highly inspired by the RWiener package in R (Wabersich & Vandekerckhove, 2014).